mrkalePythonLib/gbj_pythonlib_hw/README.rst

 python console applications and scripts running usually on Pi microcomputers, e.g., Raspberry Pi, Orange Pi, Nano Pi, etc.

-The documentation to each module of the package is located in the folder `docs` and its subfolder `build` in form of HTML site.
+The documentation configuration for the package is located in the folder `docs/source`.
+It can be generated from the folder `docs` by the by command ``make html``.

 Modules in package